PoojanThakarM/TastyBites/README.md

 - Admin Orders: `admin_orders.php` showing payment status.

 ## Notes
-- The payment system is a mock implementation for demonstration.
-For real transactions, integrate a payment gateway like Razorpay or Stripe.

 - Ensure `menu_items` table has data for order items to work.